Here is how to limit Windows Update Bandwidth in Windows 10.

 Windows Update has always used Background Intelligent Transfer Service (BITS) to download updates.
 BITS uses idle bandwidth to get them, so in theory, if you are actively using your internet for something else, the algorithm for downloading of updates should sense this and back off or lower its bandwidth consumption.
 However, due to the size and frequency of Windows 10 updates, this does not seem to actually work as well on the latest OS, compared to previous releases of Windows.
 Many users have been complaining that Windows 10 updates disrupt their online activities too much.
 The newly added option to control the bandwidth should appease some of these complaints.

 If you are running Windows 10 build 17035 and above, you can set the background and foreground Windows Update limit separately.
 Tip: See how to find which build, version and edition of Windows 10 you have installed.
 Foreground downloads are downloads that you have started manually, for example by clicking on "Check for updates" or by starting the download of an app from the Microsoft Store.
+This post will show you how to limit the foreground update bandwidth in Windows 10.

 - Open the Settings app.